StefanVeleski/Personal-website/content/publication/journal-article/index.md

 summary: This is my M.A. thesis, where I argue that the structure of the Monomyth is predominately shaped by biological imperatives which make it inherently attractive and widespread in cultural production—-in this case contemporary action cinema.
 tags:
 - Source Themes
-title: A Structural Approach to the Monomyth in Contemporary Action Cinema: Dredd, John Wick and Mad Max: Fury Road
+title: A Structural Approach to the Monomyth in Contemporary Action Cinema Dredd, John Wick and Mad Max: Fury Road
 url_code: ''
 url_dataset: ''
 url_pdf: 'https://is.muni.cz/th/ldvqx/MA_Thesis__Stefan_Veleski__448328.pdf'